NSLS-II-BMM/BeamlineManual/docs/details.rst

  -10                     5E-6
 ======================  ==========

+Note that the voltages are positive on the 7-element and negative on the 4-element.

-Temperature reading should be 1.5 V when the TEC is at proper temperature.
+Temperature reading on the 4-element should be 1.5 V when the TEC is at proper temperature.
+Temperature should be 0.6 V on the 7-element detector.

 `Vortex SDD manual
 <https://www.aps.anl.gov/files/download/DET/Detector-Pool/Spectroscopic-Detectors/Vortex_SDD/Vortex_ME4/Vtx-ME4%20Multi-El%20User%20Manual%20Rev.4.pdf>`__
 (link to copy at APS detector pool).

 There is a copy of the Vortex manual at BMM.
 Look in ``/nsls2/data3/bmm/legacy/products/ME7/``, the file is called ``Vtx-Multi-El User Manual Rev 15.0_Oct 16, 2023.pdf``.

 DM3 CAT6 Patch Panel